 If you choose "Yes" you want BLS certification, you will get a third keycode and the BLS module for this course must be completed and cannot be opted out after your registration has been submitted.

-Registrants must be physicians, nurses, paramedics or other healthcare personnel whose occupation requires managing the pediatric patient.
+Registrants must be a healthcare professional whose occupation requires managing the pediatric patient.

 We offer PALS and ACLS using a hybrid learning model.
 The majority of the learning is a self-directed online module.
 The skills portion will build on core concepts based on the AHA fundamentals, followed by skills testing at the Center for Simulation and Research on the Oak Campus.

-The online module instructions, PALS and ACLS algorithum pocket cards, and access keys will be included in this email automatically.
+The online module instructions, PALS and ACLS algorithm pocket cards, and access keys will be automatically included in your confirmation email.
 All pre-course work is done online through the American Heart Association website and can be accessed by logging in from any computer.

-Projected Combo dates.
+Projected Combo dates are below.
 Please continue to check the site for these dates to be opened. **These Combo courses are for internal CCHMC employees only**